dbrennand/dbrennand.github.io/content/blog/:cloudflare-ddns.md

 >
 > <cite>Cloudflare glossary: Dynamic DNS [^1]</cite>

-Essentially, DDNS allows you to automatically update your DNS records when a change is detected to your public IP address.
+Essentially, DDNS allows you to automatically update your domain's DNS records when a change is detected to your home's public IP address.

 ## DDNS Use Case